Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 All operators on Maui operate out of Kahului Airport.
 The Heliport is located away from the main Terminal Handily shown on this Map.
 Heading to Kahului on the 380 head down the new Airport road but take the exit signposted “heliport” before you get to the main Airport.
 Then just follow Kala Rd around until you see the signs for the Heliport.
 Then simply locate your provider before Parking up and heading inside.

-First, you will sign up where you confirm your booking and sign any waivers and documentation before getting a brief safety briefing.
+First, you will sign in where you confirm your booking and sign any waivers and documentation before getting a brief safety briefing.
 You will be shown how to use your personal Life jacket and familiarised with the aircraft’s safety features and procedures.
 Think of this like the Airline presentations you ignore … err we mean, pay close attention to… every time you fly.

-You will then be assigned seats based on the computer’s weights and balances calculations, there is no bagging the front, despite it being a far and away better experience.
-Then you will be provided with your Personal Life vests and headsets before being taken out to the Helicopter(ECO-Star) with your Pilot.
+You will then be assigned seats based on the computer’s weights and balances calculations, there is no bagging the front*, despite it being a far and away better experience.
+Then you will be provided with your Personal Life vests and headsets before being taken out to the Helicopter (Ours was the newer ECO-Star (EC-130)) with your Pilot.

-This process is pretty much the same for all Operators and All tours but from here on we will talk about the West Maui and Molokai tour we took with Blue Hawaiian Helicopter tours Maui.
+This process is pretty much the same for all Operators and All tours but from here on we will talk about the West Maui and Molokai Tour we took with Blue Hawaiian Helicopter Tours Maui.

 After our pilot acquired our flight clearance from Air Traffic control we Air Taxied away from the apron before heading for the Sky.
 The Flight took us North over the coast before turning west to track along the coast.
 As we flew along with the West Maui Mountains to our left we were treated to fantastic views of the rugged coast, deep Mountain Valleys, and the Cloud Forest.
 The pilot then began to take us deep into the mountain where few people venture.
 Remote prehistoric waterfalls plunged into the valley depths and the whole place had an air of the Jurassic about it.